top of page

 ‘Yo!
 Back off my friend.
 I just wanted to know how long you thought we’d be here.’

-Olu gave Akin his best hostile glare before lighting a cigarette.
-There was no need for the implied suggestion he was afraid.
-He stopped the nervous tapping on the glovebox and found something else for his hands to do.
+Olu gave Akin his best hostile glare before looking away.
+There was no need for the unspoken accusation that he was afraid.
+He stopped his nervous tapping on the glovebox and looked for something else for his hands to do.
 Cigarette!
 He lit one, took a long drag, and rolled the window down a fraction to let the smoke out.
 Akin tapped his arm.

 ‘Got more smokes?’

-Olu looked into the packet without taking it out of his top pocket, like a gambler shielding his cards.
+Like a gambler shielding his cards, Olu looked into the packet without taking it out of his top pocket.
 There was one left.

 ‘Nah,’ he said, and offered Akin a drag of the cigarette in his hand.